 Hey Folks, I’ve written on the topic of trekking poles a few times in the past.
 Here also.
 Every year I receive a lot of questions about the use of trekking poles in Alaska.
 Nothing’s changed.
 Use them.
 The image above illustrates how useful they can be.
 Backpacking up or down steep terrain like this, often on […]

 Hey Folks, A lot of people ask about bears and bear spray and guns and what we do for safety.
 We don’t carry guns on our trips, and nor would I be comfortable with someone on the trip carrying a firearms, unless there were some very extenuating circumstances.
 I do carry bear spray, and we […]

 Hey Folks I get asked all the time which kind insulation fill is best for a sleeping bag for someone planing an Alaska backpacking trip.
-Like almost all these kinds of questions, the answer is pretty subjective, and I really don’t think it matters too much.
-What matters is that you make the decision that […]
+Like almost all these kinds of questions (such as what size backpack you need), the answer is pretty subjective, and I really don’t think it matters too much.
+What matters […]

 Hey folks, I thought I’d write a quick post about insulation for hiking.
 This year, I made the switch from a pile fleece jacket to a synthetic fill jacket.
 The jacket that I virtually lived in all backpacking season long, (on plenty of day hikes as well, including this walk up to Powerline Pass near […]

 Hey Folks Another question I get asked a lot has to do with rain gear.
 What’s appropriate, what’s necessary, what’s not OK, what works, what doesn’t, etc?
 I think rain gear is another of those things where many people can make do with less.
 I wouldn’t, of course, advise anyone to venture out under-prepared.
 But, […]